-Education is a primary element of Mountainfilm on Tour in Savannah’s mission.
-In addition to providing the local community with singular access to films on critical contemporary issues, more deliberately, and in a much more structured way, Mountainfilm reaches out to school-age audiences with its educational outreach program, “Movies that Matter.”
-As a Mountainfilm on Tour host, Mountainfilm in Savannah works in collaboration with the Savannah Chatham Public School System to identify local middle and high schools to participate in “Movies that Matter” education outreach program.
+Education is a primary goal of our mission at Mountainfilm on Tour in Savannah.
+In addition to providing the local community with singular access to films on critical contemporary issues, we also reach school-age audiences with our educational outreach program, Mountainfilm for Students.
+Mountainfilm on Tour in Savannah works in collaboration with the Savannah Chatham Public School System to identify local middle and high schools to participate in our education outreach program.

 Objectives, Outcomes, & Impact

-School-age children are the most important audience we can possibly reach.
-And, it is up to us to try to get our uniquely inspiring content in front of them because they may, otherwise, never experience it.
-By promoting environmental and cultural awareness, “Movies that Matter” encourages our youth to become responsible and informed citizens.
-The films and Q&A sessions foster an environment of critical thinking.
+By promoting environmental and cultural awareness, Mountainfilm for Students encourages students to become responsible and informed citizens.
+The films and Q & A sessions foster an environment of critical thinking.
 The messages inspire and invite students to engage in discussions and ask questions about their world and their generation’s role in shaping the future.

-The “ Movies that Matter “ program delivers an empowering message: we all play a role in shaping the future and yes, their voices indeed “matter.”
+Mountainfilm for Students delivers an empowering message: We all play a role in shaping the future and yes, our voices indeed matter.

 This program is sponsored by the City of Savannah’s Department of Cultural Affairs’ Weave – A – Dream program.

 Click here to download a sample copy of the educational materials.